 Dr. Lazarus has also maintained a private practice for 25 years.
-He specializes in working with children, adolescents and families.
+He specializes in working with children, adolescents, and families.
 His practice encompasses assessment, therapy and consultation with troubled youth and their families.
 Dr. Lazarus has dealt with schools and communities that have been involved with trauma and loss of life and has provided therapy and assessment following bus accidents impacting two communities in both Florida and Texas.
 He also consults with schools, law firms and businesses.
 He consulted with the Federal Bureau of Investigation in their landmark study on profiling school shooters and has conducted psychological evaluations on targeted school shooters.
 He has worked on school violence prevention and bullying prevention for the National Catholic Risk Retention Group, Inc and VIRTUS®.
 Dr. Lazarus has been interviewed by a number of news sources such as the CNBC, CNN, the Glenn Beck Show, Newsweek, Seventeen Magazine, Washington Post, Reader's Digest, NPR, and has appeared on numerous radio talk shows dealing with such topics as depression in children, anxiety in children and adolescents, responding to natural disasters, coping with trauma following school shootings, school violence, helping children deal with grief and trauma following 9-11, bullying in schools, threat assessment, and identifying troubled students.

 Dr. Lazarus is the 1984 recipient of the FASP Presidential Award for his contribution in writing ethical guidelines for dual practicing school psychologists and the NASP/NEAT "Dare to Dream" Outstanding Contribution Award in 2002 for his leadership in crisis prevention and intervention and his work as Chair of NEAT in the aftermath of September 11th.
 In 2006, he received the NASP Certificate of Appreciation and the NASP Presidential Award for his work in providing crisis intervention services in the aftermath of Hurricanes Katrina and Rita.
 And in 2008 he received the Willard Nelson Lifetime Achievement Award from the Florida Association of School Psychologists.
 In 2009, he received the DASP recognition of achievement and in 2009 the NASP Government and Professional Regulation Certificate of Appreciation for his work in advocating for school psychological services for Miami-Dade County Public Schools and the 340,000 students in the system.
 In 2010 Dr. Lazarus was profiled as a Worlds Ahead professor at Florida International University.
+In 2021, Dr Lazarus was honored with the Jack Bardon Award for Distinguished Service from Division 16 of APA.
+He is the senior editor of the upcoming text to be released in 2025, titled Transforming School Mental Health Services using the Culturally Responsible Dual Factor + Model: Practical Applications.